laminseima/laminseima.github.io/porch.md

 <p style="text-align:center;">Hallo! come on in!.
 This is the online home of <b>Lamin Seima</b></p>

 > There are cups of thought here which you can enjoy some of those too.
-> Those are served by me myself as a host here.
+> Those are served by me myself as a host.
 > I hope these cups of thought help quench your thirst.
 > So that you can continue your efforts to go along build your days that haven't happened yet.